 Another great ‘dual’ extender – extend the length of your truck bed or reverse for rooftop carrying.
 It can be adjusted between 55 – 62.5” for height settings (4’ 6” to 5’ 2.5”), or it will reach an extra 53” from the hitch (4’ 5”).
 It’s also adjustable at hitch height (for the bed height) for between 15.5” through to 23” above the hitch … you’ll never find yourself with an incorrectly angled extension or load again.

 Everything you need – including the red safety flag – has been included in the kit.
-For me, the Darby Industries extender offers a great mixture of adjustability, with easy removal or breaking down for storage, and the price is unbelievably cheap … definitely high on the list of best truck extenders.
+The Darby Industries extender offers a great mixture of adjustability, with easy removal or breaking down for storage, and the price is unbelievably cheap.
+It’s definitely high on the list of best truck extenders.

 OK … this is very model specific by Mopar, so it’s original equipment standard and status.
 I know that some of you don’t like aftermarket gear.